othermachines/platsbanken-vacancy/README.md

 You can set NODE_ENV to "production" if you want to submit to the live API.

+## Oddities
+Errors may be returned with HTTP status 202 or 400.

+202 is returned with errors that appear to have been generated at the application level, e.g., from invalid values such as non-existent postal codes.
+Just because you got a 2xx response back doesn't mean the post was successful, check your response error code!
+(See example.js).

+400 seems to usually be errors when validating against XSDs, although it will also be returned if you have an invalid customer number.

 ## Thank you
 Development of this module was made possible by [Internationella Engelska Skolan](https://engelska.se).